faroukx/obsidian-homepage/README.md

 2. And then the progress bar will be set automatically with a percentage difference of your age at the age of 80.
 You can change to any age by changing the "80" in the line of code you see in the image above.
 3. Your date of birth is for the "Life" line.
 The rest is already in the code.

-## Obsidian activity
-- With "00.
-Activity.md", copy and paste the code and you are done.

 ## Countdown
-- With "00.
-Countdown.md", copy and paste the code and add/delete as you like.
-I recommend using the Blue Topaz theme if you want to have a sticker style.
+- With "Countdown.md", copy and paste the code and add/delete as you like. z

-Terminé.
+---
+Merci!